markets/invisible_captcha/README.md

 - `timestamp_threshold`: custom threshold per controller/action.
 Overrides the global value for `InvisibleCaptcha.timestamp_threshold`.
 - `prepend`: the spam detection will run in a `prepend_before_action` if `prepend: true`, otherwise will run in a `before_action`.

-**NOTE:** If you define a parameter with the same name as your controller and do not define a custom scope, you will see a `TypeError` when processing your action.
-To fix this error, specify a scope or rename the parameter to a different name than your controller.

 ### View helpers options:

 Using the view/form helper you can override some defaults for the given instance.
 Actually, it allows to change: